JackSawyerWATX/dsaArrays/README.md

 - Builds the sorted array from left to right
 - Always performs O(n²) comparisons, making it predictable but less efficient than optimized bubble sort on nearly sorted data

+### selectionSwapSort.py
+This script shows an alternative selection sort implementation:
+- Uses direct element swapping instead of pop/insert operations
+- Finds the minimum element in each pass and swaps it directly with the current position
+- Demonstrates different approaches to implementing the same sorting algorithm
+- Maintains the same O(n²) time complexity as other selection sort variants

 ## Learning Objectives

 - Understanding basic array operations in Python
-- Implementing and understanding multiple sorting algorithms (bubble sort and selection sort)
+- Implementing and understanding multiple sorting algorithms (bubble sort, insertion sort, and selection sort)
+- Exploring different implementation approaches for the same algorithm
-- Algorithm optimization techniques (early termination)
+- Algorithm optimization techniques (early termination, in-place operations)
-- Time complexity analysis (both algorithms are O(n²) in worst case, with bubble sort potentially O(n) in best case)
+- Time complexity analysis (O(n²) worst case for all algorithms, with variations in best case performance)
 - Nested loop patterns in sorting algorithms
 - Performance improvements through algorithmic enhancements
 - Comparing different sorting approaches and their trade-offs